 Conclusion

-Don’t rush into a database commitment.
-Many successful no-code app builders begin with Adalo’s internal database and only transition to external solutions after surpassing 5,000–10,000 records.
-This method allows you to validate your app’s concept without unnecessary complexity.
+Don't rush into a database commitment.
+Many successful app builders begin with Adalo's internal database and only transition to external solutions when they need specialized features like HIPAA compliance or complex custom API logic.
+This method allows you to validate your app's concept without unnecessary complexity.
 To maintain data integrity, use best practices like filtered views and PATCH updates.

 Related Blog Posts